Mathématique: The Set of All You Don't Know

 But it hits him full force now.

-“Not much you can do about it now,” Imaginary Rush murmurs, looking across the table, as though responding to someone Volker can’t see.
-He shakes his hair back, out of his eyes, and returns to watching his piano-playing counterpart.
-“I suppose I’ll always feel inferior, in some poorly defined way.”
+“Not much y’can do about it now,” Imaginary Rush murmurs, looking across the table, as though responding to someone Volker can’t see.
+He shakes his hair out of his eyes and returns to watching his piano-playing counterpart.
+“I suppose I’ll always feel inferior, in some way.”

 “Well, you are imaginary,” Volker whispers, in what he hopes is a comforting manner.

-Imaginary Rush looks straight at him, startled and amused and pained, like Volker just unexpectedly stabbed him with something.
+Imaginary Rush looks at him, startled and amused and pained, like Volker unexpectedly stabbed him with something.
 “Some things change,” he says.
-“And some things fucking never do.”
-He gives the empty chair across from him a significant look.
+“And some things fuckin’ never do.”
+He gives the empty chair a significant look.

-Volker is pretty sure that his imaginary friend might have an imaginary friend of his own.
+Volker’s pretty sure his imaginary friend has an imaginary friend of his own.

 Does that make sense?